-- securely to minimise risk to others - in a place only accessible by staff who are responsible for - administering the medication away from a classroom (unless quick access is required) - away from first aid kits - according to packet instructions, particularly in relation to temperature.
+- securely to minimise risk to others - in a place only accessible by staff who are responsible for administering the medication - away from a classroom (unless quick access is required) - away from first aid kits - according to packet instructions, particularly in relation to temperature.

-For most students, Wodonga Senior Secondary College (Shepparton Flexible Learning Centre) will store student medication at the reception area, front desk.
+For most students, Wodonga Flexible Learning Centre will store student medication at the front office.
 The Principal may decide, in consultation with parents/carers and/or on the advice of a student's treating medical/health practitioner:

-- that the student's medication should be stored securely in the student's classroom if quick access might be required - to allow the student to carry their own medication with them, preferably in - the original packaging if: the medication does not have special - storage requirements, such as refrigeration - $^{\circ}\,$ doing so does not create potentially unsafe access to the medication by other students.
+- that the student's medication should be stored securely in the student's classroom if quick access might be required - to allow the student to carry their own medication with them, preferably in the original packaging if: - $^{\bigcirc}\;$ the medication does not have special storage requirements, such as refrigeration - $^{\odot}$ doing so does not create potentially unsafe access to the medication by other students.